 Education, training, and work experience provided a strong foundation for a freelancing journey that began in the early 2000s and has included opportunities to work on a wide range of projects.

-Caribbean-based but producing regularly for clients beyond Antigua and Barbuda and the Caribbean – today’s community is Global.
+Caribbean-based while producing for clients beyond Antigua and Barbuda and the Caribbean – today’s community is Global.

 Writing, a business … and passion.

 Books of fiction as well as short stories and poems published in several journals and anthologies, and various posts and series on this blog.
 Awards won for journalism, creative writing, and community service.
 Participant in numerous professional development creative writing and editing workshops – including one of the US’ oldest, Breadloaf at Middlebury College as a fellow in Ursula Hegi’s fiction workshop; the Callaloo Creative Writing Workshop at Brown University led by Maaza Mengiste and Ravi Howard; the Caribbean Fiction Writers Summer Institute facilitated by Olive Senior; the Commonwealth Writers-sponsored fiction writing and fiction editing workshops, the former led by Jacob Ross – who subsequently served as a mentor – and Karen Lord, and the latter by Akashic publisher Johnny Temple and Peepal Tree publisher Jeremy Poynting; the University of Iowa’s online writing course facilitated by Margot Livesy and others; fiction writing and mentorship opportunities with Mervyn Morris at University of the West Indies; Ithaca College screenwriting workshop; and more.

 Working on a freelance or consulting basis

 Maximizing creativity and professionalism

-Get in contact to discuss your project today; or to advertise with the blog’s CREATIVE SPACE series – an opportunity for Antiguan and Barbudan businesses to boost their brand while boosting local arts and culture; or to be added to the mailing list for future workshops/courses with the Jhohadli Writing Project or other programmes.
+Get in contact to discuss your project today; or to advertise with the digital edition of the CREATIVE SPACE art and culture column; or to be added to the mailing list for future workshops/courses with the Jhohadli Writing Project or other programmes.

 Also available for author readings, workshops, literary panels, and more; contact as needed.